Skip to main content

 Its marketplace listing positions it around automation rather than just configuration:

-From an engineering perspective, that changes the problem.
-Instead of maintaining a growing matrix of state and ZIP logic directly in Magento, the store turns Magento into the transaction source and lets AvaTax return the tax result.
+From an engineering perspective, that changes the operating model.
+Instead of maintaining a growing matrix of state and ZIP logic directly in Magento, the store uses Magento as the transaction source and lets AvaTax return the tax result.

 That is usually the right move when: